Winter Blues: 11 Effective Ways To Overcome Them

 Despite disbelief on the part of acquaintances, friends, or family who do not have a similar experience, it turns out that depressive symptoms can, in fact, be seasonal.
 Just pick up any of the large pile of studies that demonstrate an association between sunlight and people’s moods, or pick up the Diagnostic Manual of Mental Disorders (DSM-5), which has stringent criteria regarding sufficient research evidence to substantiate a disorder and of which Seasonal Affective Disorder (or SAD, which we will use interchangeably with the term “winter blues”) has been a part for over 20 years.

 Whether it be sadness, fatigue, irritability, low sex drive, low energy, difficulty concentrating and making decisions, increased appetite, weight gain, and/or a greater desire to be alone, many people begin to notice symptoms as early as September, though the experience tends to peak in January.
-Now is the perfect time to get a handle on your mental and emotional well-being.
+Now is a good time to check in with yourself and ask what kind of support you might need during this season.
 What do you say?

 We might as well refer to yoga as mind-body magic.
 It’s been shown, not only to improve bone health, regulate the adrenal glands, strengthen the immune system, and improve respiration, but it’s also been shown to have an array of positive effects when it comes to our mental health, including reductions in stress, anxiety, loneliness, and depression.
 Take a class at a local yoga studio, try out a class at the local YMCA, or put on a yoga video or do some poses (asanas) on your own at home this winter.
 As you practice, don’t forget about your breath (pranayama) too– lengthening your exhales can help alleviate anxiety and agitation, and equaling the length of your inhale and exhale can produce more energy.
 If you’re opting to do some poses at home, throw in a goddess pose and camel pose.
-The first connects you to your center of power and allows strength and energy to circulate freely throughout your body, while the latter opens your heart and creates a physical space for vulnerability.
-Above all, don’t forget to tune in and do what feels best for you.
+Above all, listen to your body and do what feels supportive for you.
 Different poses and different types of breathwork may be beneficial for different people at different times.

 Creating art or consuming the arts has the capacity to provide balance during times of despair.
 It also strengthens cognitive functions like problem-solving and critical thinking skills and it can reduce symptoms of stress and depression.
 That’s not all!
 According to researchers at the University College of London, when you look at art or something of beauty, it instigates a release of dopamine into the orbito-frontal cortex of the brain, activating the same exact pleasure centers of the brain as do intense pleasure, desire, and falling in love.
 So if you’re sitting at home, feeling “meh” this winter and you want to feel more pleasure, motivation, and love, look no further than your local art gallery or your pencil, paintbrush, or other creative tool of choice.